-The speed of the SPAC process on TSX and under Canadian securities laws, from the formation of the company to the closing of a qualifying transaction, is relatively fast in comparison to the United States, thereby reducing execution risks.
+Due to the size of TSX and Canadian markets, smaller issuers will naturally garner more attention and coverage.
+Furthermore, the speed of the SPAC process on TSX and under Canadian securities laws, from the formation of the company to the closing of a qualifying transaction, is relatively fast in comparison to the United States, thereby reducing execution risks.

-SPAC Timeline
+SPAC Timeline\

-Time in months and assumes the shortest time frames that can reasonably be expected in Canada (actual times may differ).
+\Time in months and assumes the shortest time frames that can reasonably be expected in Canada (actual times may differ).

-With 8 SPACs listed since 2015 that raised \$1.5 billion in IPO capital, Canadian retail investors are already familiar with SPACs in addition to TSX Venture Exchange' Capital Pool Company ("CPC") program, which essentially facilitates micro-SPACs.
-Since its inception, over 2,500 CPCs have been formed and listed on TSX Venture Exchange, with 86% subsequently completing a qualifying transaction.
-More than 250 former CPCs are currently trading on TSX after graduating from TSX Venture Exchange.
-Former CPCs raised over \$10 billion on TSX and TSX Venture Exchange in 2018.
+In addition, Canadian retail investors are already familiar with TSX Venture Exchange's Capital Pool Company ("CPC") program, which essentially facilitates micro-SPACs.
+The CPC program originated with the Junior Capital Pool Program in Alberta over 20 years ago.
+Since its inception, approximately 2,500 CPCs have been formed nationally and listed on TSX Venture Exchange, with over 1,500 of them subsequently completing a qualifying transaction.
+In addition, more than 230 of these CPCs have graduated from TSX Venture Exchange to TSX.